 - Ask the contractor to show you proof of workers compensation and liability insurance.

 - Ask for references of past customers in your neighborhood or nearby — and call them.
 Any contractor who acts offended when asked for references or licensing proof should be seen with suspicion.

 - Be particularly wary of someone who knocks at your door offering a deal — especially if it is after a major storm that has done damage in your area.
-Although some honest contractors seek work in this way, it is also a common tactic employed by scammers.

 Have questions or need a quote?
 Contact us today!